 It offers testing in over 90 countries.
 It is the largest European direct-to-consumer wellness and ancestry test and offers reports in English, French, German, Italian, and Spanish.

 The 24Genetics testing database uses last-generation sequencing technology, testing roughly 700,000 genetic markers.
+24Genetics tests your entire genome sequence providing you with the most accurate results.

 This autosomal DNA test looks for 700,000 genetic markers.
 It shows breakdowns by continent, countries, and more than 500 geographical regions.
 However, the ancestry report doesn't provide much explanation about what the different regions mean and how they relate to you.
 It just lists percentage breakdowns that you have inherited from your ancestors, from the paternal and maternal sides of the family, combined.

 24Genetics doesn't offer deep ancestry testing, such as Y-DNA or mtDNA testing.
-If this type of genetic genealogy data that you are looking for, several other DNA testing companies might interest you, including African Ancestry, 23andMe, or LivingDNA.
+If this is the type of genetic genealogy data that you are looking for, several other DNA testing companies might interest you, including African Ancestry, 23andMe, or LivingDNA.

 The 24Genetics Nutrition test looks for your body's genetic predispositions towards certain vitamins and minerals, nutrients, diets, and traits that have to do with an individual's relationship to food and certain tastes.
 Your DNA data is tested for markers to help you better understand your relationship to nutrition, and what nutrients your body has an increased need of.
-Test markers indicate Omega fatty acid levels, taste sensitivities, your natural levels for different vitamins, how your body handles cholesterol (HDL and LDL), predisposition to impulsive eating, sweet foods, and bitter tastes.
+Test markers indicate Omega fatty acid levels, taste sensitivities, your natural levels for different vitamins, how your body handles cholesterol (HDL and LDL), as well as predispositions to impulsive eating, sweet foods, and bitter tastes.

 This sports test looks for insight into your physical activity, like your metabolism, cardiovascular genes, injury risk, aerobic capacity, cardio performance, muscle regeneration, and exercise recovery.

-This health report provides personalized skin care advice so that you can have the most effective beauty treatments.
+This health report provides personalized skincare advice so that you can have the most effective beauty treatments.
 It tests for genes to help you know more about your skin's sensitivity, inflammation, sun sensitivity, and photoaging, as well as the vitamins that your skin needs.
 It tells you about your predispositions for acne, psoriasis, sun spots, and more.
 The test helps you know what types of nutrients you need more of to provide personalized skincare treatments.

 This test looks at genetic markers about your risk of dependence on alcohol, cocaine, and opium, as well as the AKT1 gene which can indicate whether you are predisposed to develop marijuana-related psychosis or paranoia.